StrangeDS/ViewFinderRe/README.md

 ### *Plugin Dependencies and Their Handling*
 Boolean operations for dynamic meshes utilize the `GeometryScript` plugin.
 To maintain the plugin's intended independence, necessary code was ported locally.
-Considering the future maintenance and upgrades of the `GeometryScript` plugin, usage of external plugin APIs should be optional, i.e., choosing between "Use Plugin API" / "Use Local Code".
+Considering the future maintenance and upgrades of the `GeometryScript` plugin.
+Usage of external plugin APIs should be optional, i.e., choosing between "Use Plugin API" / "Use Local Code".
 - Conditional Compilation within a Single File: Use preprocessor macros
   - The method is simple and easy to understand, but has poor readability.
   - Switching is relatively convenient: manually enable/disable the plugin and synchronize the macro.
 Otherwise, a compilation error occurs.